inkline/inkline/.github/contributing.md

 help.
 They should remain focused in scope and avoid containing unrelated commits.

-**Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
+**Please ask first** before starting on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you might spend a lot of time working on something that the project's developers might not want to merge into the project.

 Please adhere to the [coding guidelines](#code-guidelines) used throughout the